 A Community Supporting Recovery Through Art

-Studio A provides Ongoing professional support for artistically talented adults with psychiatric disabilities, Autism spectrum disorders, and head injurIes.
+Studio A provides ongoing professional support for artistically talented adults with psychiatric disabilities, Autism Spectrum disorders, mental illness, and head injuries.

-Studio A offers opportunities to pursue professional art careers within a small, supportive community of dedicated artists with similar experiences.
+This unique program offers opportunities to pursue professional art careers within a small, supportive community of approximately 30 dedicated artists with similar experiences.
 Artists come to the program with varying degrees of formal artistic training, and work independently in a less structured, yet equally supportive environment.
 The program promotes self defined goals and encourages artists to focus their time on the creation of artwork to be exhibited and sold.
-Each artist comes to the studio on scheduled basis.
+Each artist comes to the studio on an individually scheduled basis.

 Studio A was established as a studio within Gateway Arts in 1997.

-In response to a growing need for alternative arts-based services for individuals with psychiatric disabilities in the late 90’s, Gateway acquired additional studio space and developed programming to serve and support a new group of artists.
-This program, Studio A, provides access to high quality art materials and representation in our gallery, store, and online.
+In response to a growing need for alternative arts-based services for individuals with psychiatric disabilities in the late 90’s, Gateway Arts acquired additional studio space and developed programming to serve and support a new group of artists.
+This program provides not only work space, but also access to high quality art materials and representation in our gallery, store, and online.

-Studio A is not just a work space, but a community of artists, mentors, and friends.” — Rae Edelson, Director of Gateway Arts
+“This is not just a work space, but a community of artists, mentors, and friends.” — Rae Edelson, Director of Gateway Arts

-The professionally trained Studio A staff are artists themselves, and are available to participating artists for art facilitation, career suggestions, and sensitive critique.
-Studio A staff work side by side with counselors, therapists, and support teams to provide coordination and mentorship, and assist artists with their challenges.
+The professionally trained program staff are artists themselves, and are available to participating artists for art facilitation, career suggestions, and sensitive critique.
+Staff members work with counselors, therapists, and support teams to provide each artist with coordinated services, artistic mentorship, and assistance with their individual challenges.